agsb/6502.MINT/arch/6502/Stacks.md

       1. Allow till 128 words deep stack;
       2. Any operation with values at stack must do pushs and pulls.
       3. Any multitask or multiuser system must split or copy the stack.
+      4. Stack of 128 words are round-robin, else could need check limits.

 If using page zero or stack page, the 128 words must be split in 3 parts: One for generic code use ( < 84 words ); One for data stack ( > 22 words ); One for return stack ( > 22 words ).
 For multitask or multiuser, could be 2 tasks with 2 stacks of 24 words and a generic stack of 32.